Since 1987 through FY2015, the Lottery has raised over $2.46 billion for all South Dakotans.

 Lottery revenues come from the sale of scratch tickets, lotto tickets and video lottery play.

 All revenue from the sale of scratch tickets is transferred to the state General Fund.
-Scratch ticket sales have raised more than $96 million for the
+Scratch ticket sales have raised nearly $112 million for the

 Currently, the first $1.4 million of revenue from the sale of lotto tickets goes to the state General Fund.
 Any additional revenue is transferred